Quantiply/grafana-plugins/features/druid/README.md

 ## Status

 This plugin is experimental.
 It's usable but still needs TLC.
 In particular, auto-completion for dimension names would really help.
 It supports timeseries, group by, and topN queries.
-For the filters, it supports a list of filters (AND).
+For the filters, it supports a list of filters (AND) and negation (NOT) on a single expression.
 OR filters are not yet supported.
 To completely support all filters, the editor will need to let you build a tree.

 This plugin works with Grafana 1.9.x and has been tested against 1.9.1.
 Note that from 1.8.x to 1.9.x, the timestamp format for Grafana was changed from seconds to milliseconds.